Box Plots

 The information provided in the table is as follows:

-- SUBS-ID: subscriber identifier.
-MAC address by default, though it can be filled using external system information (see RADIUS and Billing sections).
+- SUBSCRIBER-ID: subscriber identifier.
+MAC address by default.
+It can be filled using external system information (see RADIUS, Billing, and REST API sections).

 - RATE-POLICY: name of the rate policy being applied to this subscriber.

-- ACTIVE-FLOWS: total number of traffic flows (mainly TCP connections and UDP flows) of this subscriber that are active (exchanging traffic).
+- FLOWS: total number of currently active traffic flows (mainly TCP connections and UDP flows) of this subscriber.
+Active means that the flow is exchanging traffic.

 - LIFETIME: duration so far of this subscriber session.

-A click on the subscriber IP address or ID leads to the subscriber dashboard, with historical data up to three months.
+A click on the subscriber IP address or ID leads to the subscriber dashboard.

 Top Subscribers by Usage